 Memorable Manitobans: Jaroslaw “Slaw” Rebchuk (1907-1996)

 Born at Winnipeg on 10 February 1907, youngest of seven children of Ukrainian immigrant parents Karol Rebczuk and Anne Romanski, he attended Argyle School and St. John’s High School, graduating from the latter in 1924.
 He was first elected to Winnipeg City Council in 1950, and served until 1978.
 He was known as the “Mayor of the North End.”
 An independent, he was Deputy Mayor from 1966 to 1969.
 He served on 68 committees during his years on council and was famed for his “Rebchukisms,” such as “You’ve buttered your bread -- now lie in it” or “A verbal agreement is not worth the paper it’s written on.”
-He was a Progressive Conservative candidate in the 1969 provincial general election but was defeated by Roman Catholic priest Don Malinowski.
+He was a candidate in the 1958 and 1969 provincial general elections but was defeated each time.

 In the early 1940s, he married Olga Gospodyn in Winnipeg.
 The couple had three children: C. Brian Rebchuk (1942-1964), Noelle Rebchuk De Wolfe (1944-2000), and Christopher Rebchuk.
 He was a life-long member at St. Nicholas Ukrainian Catholic Church.
 In recognition of his community service, he was given a Queen Elizabeth II Silver Jubilee Medal (1977) and was granted the knighthood of the Order of St. Gregory the Great by Pope John Paul II (1981).
 The Slaw Rebchuk Bridge (Salter Street Bridge) was named for him in 1984.